GoogleCloudPlatform/gke-jupyter-classroom/README.md

    	JupyterHub config files.
 This can also be a domain name

    -F, --filer-path
-     Specify the file path on the NFS file server that will be mounted as the root JupyterHub directory. default is /mnt/jupyterhub
+     ***NOTE that this field should not be changed. /data is the only value that works with the Launcher that creates the filer server Specify the file path on the NFS file server that will be mounted as the root JupyterHub directory. default is /data

    -i, --image-prefix
      Specify the prefix of the Docker image before you build it and push it to cloud repository